-This kind of modelling does not take account of the supply of land or other infrastructures and thus there is no market clearing.
-Consequently prices for land are not determined.
-It is quite easy however to embed theories of the urban economy into these structures using theories of land rent first extended to the urban housing markets by Alonso (1964).
-This clearly demonstrates that rent $\rho_j$ at location j is an inverse function of distance (or travel cost) from some central location i = 0 which can be simulated as

-$\rho_j = K d{0j}^{-\gamma}$ where K and $\gamma$ are parameters of the function.
+This kind of modeling does not take account of the supply of land or other infrastructures and thus there is no market clearing.
+Consequently, prices for land are not determined.
+It is quite easy, however, to embed theories of the urban economy into these structures using theories of land rent first extended to the urban housing market by Alonso in 1964.
+This clearly demonstrates that rent ρ_i at location j is an inverse function of distance (or travel cost) from some central location i=0 which can be simulated as $\rho_j = K d{0j}^{-\gamma}$ where K and γ are parameters of the function.
 This theoretical result emerges from utility maximization subject to constraints on travel costs and other goods which are realized through an income constraint set for a typical individual.
-The focus on budgets enables the model to be integrated into gravitational models through various kinds of utility/entropy maximization associated with constraints on travel and housing costs (Wilson, 2000).
+The focus on budgets enables the model to be integrated into gravitational models through various kinds of utility/entropy maximization associated with constraints on travel and housing costs.

-Dynamic models have usually focused on longer term temporal dynamics which involve demographic change and mobility through migration.
-Standard population accounting methods composed of births, deaths and migration components are typically used to forecast future aggregate change in the urban system with spatial disaggregation often accomplished using the spatial model types noted above.
-Constrained population growth reflecting both exponential change and capacity which in turn reflect densities and congestion are simulated using various kinds of logistic growth.
-For example, aggregate population change from time t-1 to t defined as $\Delta P(t)$ can be modelled as where $\eta$ is a composite growth/change rate and $P{max}$ is the maximum population that the system can take.
-If we examine (2), when population P(t)is small, then the term $[P{max} - P(t)]$ makes little difference and the system grows exponentially at an increasing rate with positive feedback.
-When population P(t) is large relative to capacity, the growth is dampened by negative feedback, total population increasing at a decreasing rate as capacity is reached when the change is zero.
+Dynamic models have usually focused on longer-term temporal dynamics which involve demographic change and mobility through migration.
+Standard population accounting methods composed of births, deaths, and migration components are typically used to forecast future aggregate change in the urban system with spatial disaggregation often accomplished using the spatial model types noted above.
+Constrained population growth reflecting both exponential change and capacity which, in turn, reflect densities and congestion are simulated using various kinds of logistic growth.
+For example, aggregate population change from time t-1 to t defined as $\Delta P(t)$ can be modeled as where η is a composite growth/change rate and P{max} is the maximum population that the system can take.
+If we examine eqn [2], when population P(t) is small, then the term $[P{\text{max}} - P(t)]$ makes little difference and the system grows exponentially at an increasing rate with positive feedback.
+When population P(t) is large relative to capacity, the growth is dampened by negative feedback, with total population increasing at a decreasing rate as capacity is reached when the change is zero.
 This is classic logistic growth that appears to occur in constrained systems which mirror human populations in contrast to Malthusian exponential growth.
-Extended urban models of this kind have been applied to city systems beginning with Forrester (1969) and have been developed to deal with more complicated dynamics where singularities and catastrophes can occur as distinct breaks in continuous growth.
+Extended urban models of this kind have been applied to city systems beginning with Forrester, in 1969, and have been developed to deal with more complicated dynamics where singularities and catastrophes can occur as distinct breaks in continuous growth.
 Wider systems of coupled equations extend the nonlinearities in such systems enabling cycling of various kinds to take place as well as bifurcations that generate novelty and surprise in growth and change.
-Models of this kind have been developed by Allen (1997) and Wilson (2000) amongst others and map surprisingly well onto recent developments in complexity theory where systems with multiple positive and negative feedbacks generate emergent structure (Batty, 2005).
+Models of this kind have been developed by Allen, in 1997, and Wilson, in 2000, among others and map surprisingly well onto recent developments in complexity theory where systems with multiple positive and negative feedbacks generate emergent structure.

-$$\Delta P(t) = \eta P(t) [P{\text{max}} - P(t)] \quad , \tag{2}$$
+$$\Delta P(t) = \eta P(t)[P{\text{max}} - P(t)]$$ [2]